chenyizhang2000/chenyizhang2000.github.io/_pages/about.md

   - /about.html
 ---

 I am a senior-year undergraduate student in the [Institute for Interdisciplinary Information Sciences](https://iiis.tsinghua.edu.cn/en/) (Yao Class) at Tsinghua University.
-I am interested in quantum computing and quantum algorithms.
+I am interested in quantum computing, quantum algorithms and machine learning theory.

 My name in Chinese: 张辰逸.